blakegarretson/essentials/rejects.md

 - [Calligra](https://calligra.org/) is KDE's office suite.
 The interface lacks polish (widgets being cramped or labels being cut off) and it really doesn't do anything better than LibreOffice.

 - [Converber](http://www.xyntec.com/unit-converter-download.htm) is a decent unit converter, but having to select the unit from a list (instead of typing) is cumbersome.

+- [SyncBackFree](https://www.2brightsparks.com/freeware/freeware-hub.html) was my file backup choice for many years, but the alternatives eventually surpassed it for my uses.

+- [PSPad](http://www.pspad.com/en/) was briefly my text editor of choice 20 years ago (maybe 2002 or so?), and while it is still maintained, the UI is just badly dated.
+Looking at it today it looks like a cluttered mess.